 The Spiritual Directors of Color (SDC) Network, Ltd., is a nonprofit in good standing incorporated in the State of Maryland and headquartered just outside the city of Washington DC.

-We have an ongoing supervisory peer, currently on hiatus as we shift leadership for many of our small groups.
-The peer group facilitates discussions about spiritual direction using the Shalem group spiritual direction model and the Quaker clearness committee for discussions of contemplative leadership.
-We have hosted two learning circles thus far--one on our first anthology Embodied Spirits and another on "Spiritual Direction as a Business," which we hope to repeat as a webinar in the near future.
-We are also planning an Emotional Emancipation Circle (EEC) for spiritual directors of color using our webinar capabilities with two certified EEC facilitators, Therese Taylor-Stinson and Debra Robinson Baker.
+We have an ongoing supervisory peer group, currently on hiatus as we shift leadership for many of our small groups.
+The peer group facilitates discussions about the practice of spiritual direction using the Shalem group spiritual direction model and the Quaker clearness committee for discussions of contemplative leadership.
+We have hosted two learning circles thus far--one on our first anthology Embodied Spirits and another on "Spiritual Direction as a Business," which we hope to repeat as a webinar in the future.
+We have also convened two Emotional Emancipation Circles (EECs) for spiritual directors of color and others, using our webinar capabilities with certified EEC facilitators, Amber Golden, Therese Taylor-Stinson, and Paula Owens Parker.
 Emotional Emancipation CirclesSM (EECs) are self-help support groups in which Black people work together to overcome, heal from, and overturn the lie of Black inferiority: The root cause of the devaluing of Black lives.